-The application form for a sign permit shall be obtained from the Planning & Zoning Department and shall require the following information:
+The application form for a sign permit shall be obtained from the enforcement officer and shall require the following information:

 - (A) The name and address of the owner of the sign. - (B) The name of the business and the location of the sign (address). - (C) A drawing of the sign, indicating size, materials, texture and finish and illumination to be used. - (D) A site plan showing where the sign will be located on the premises, as well as all other signs existing on the premises. - (E) Indication on the site plan of the location of buildings on the site and the dimension and area of building frontages. - (F) Written consent of the owner of the building, structure or land on which the sign is to be erected. - (G) Any electrical permit required and issued for such sign. - (H) The contractor's name, address and license number, where applicable.
-(1988 Code, § 9-10-156) (Am.
-Ord.
-2022-06, passed
+(1988 Code, § 9-10-156)